2013 Shahbag protests: Further developments

-Seven protesters began a fast until death on 26 March at 10:30 pm in front of the National Museum, protesting "inadequate government action" to ban Jamaat in response to the Shahbagh protesters' ultimatum.
+Seven protesters began a fast until death on 26 March at 10:30 pm in front of the National Museum, protesting "inadequate government action" to ban Jamaat in response to the Shahbag protesters' ultimatum.
 The protesters said at a press briefing that they would send an open letter to Prime Minister Hasina during the 100th hour of their protests.
 More than 100 organizations expressed solidarity with the hunger strikers.

 Sentencing of Delwar Hossain Sayeedi

 On 28 February the International Crimes Tribunal sentenced Delwar Hossain Sayeedi, Nayeb-e-Ameer (vice-president) of Jamaat-e-Islami, to death for convictions on 8 out of 20 charges of war crimes and crimes against humanity committed during the 1971 Bangladesh Liberation War.